-Russian DepartmentIn the Department of German and Russian
+Russian DepartmentIn the Department of

 The major emphasizes Russian language, literature, history, and film in order that students develop a broad understanding of Russian culture in the past and the present.
 Students are encouraged to participate in extracurricular activities on campus, including guest lectures, film screenings, weekly Russian-table dinners or Russian teas, the Russian Poetry Slam, the annual Russian Student Research Symposium, and a program of cultural events.